SimonDegraeve/hapi-webpack-connection/readme.md

  */

-// The connection has a `webpack` label and Webpack configuration can be
+// The connection has a `webpack` label
-// accessed via `connection.settings.app`.
+// and Webpack configuration can be accessed via `connection.settings.app`

 var Hapi = require('hapi');